How Real Madrid’s 19 wonderkids on FM2020 have developed IRL this season

 Gomez has starred for the Castilla over the last few years but joined CD Tenerife on loan in search of regular first-team football.

-The striker has scored eight goals in 31 appearances in all competitions this season.
+The striker has scored 11 goals in 39 appearances in all competitions this season.

 Vassi was previously on the books at Valencia and was wanted by Atletico Madrid before the city rivals won the race for his signature in 2017.

-The winger has been promoted to the under-19s this season, and his form over the past two years have alerted Greece to the potential availability of the Spanish-born talent.
+The winger has been promoted to the under-19s this season, and his form over the past two years has alerted Greece to the potential availability of the Spanish-born talent.